 On May 2, 2023, we entered into an Agreement and Plan of Merger, or the Merger Agreement, with Dianthus Therapeutics, Inc., or Dianthus, pursuant to which a wholly-owned subsidiary of ours will merge with and into Dianthus, with Dianthus surviving as our wholly-owned subsidiary, referred to hereinafter as the "merger."
 At the effective time described in the Merger Agreement, outstanding shares of Dianthus capital stock will be converted into shares of our common stock.
-Applying the exchange ratio, the former Dianthus securityholders immediately before the merger, including shares purchased in the Dianthus pre-closing financing, are expected to own approximately 78.7% of the aggregate number of shares of our common stock and our securityholders immediately before the merger are expected to own approximately 21.3% of the aggregate number of shares of our common stock, subject to certain assumptions, including, but not limited to, our net cash as of closing being between \$59.5 million and \$60.5 million.
-In the event our net cash is below \$59.5 million, the exchange ratio will be adjusted such that the number of shares issued to Dianthus' pre-closing securityholders will be increased, and our stockholders will own a smaller percentage of the combined company following the merger.
+Applying the exchange ratio, the former Dianthus securityholders immediately before the merger, including shares purchased in the Dianthus pre-closing financing, are expected to own approximately 77.6% of the aggregate number of shares of our common stock and our securityholders immediately before the merger are expected to own approximately 22.4% of the aggregate number of shares of our common stock, subject to certain assumptions.
+Under certain circumstances further described in the Merger Agreement, the ownership percentages may be adjusted up or down including, but not limited to, if our net cash as of closing is lower than \$59.5 million or greater than \$60.5 million.
+Our management currently anticipates our net cash as of closing will be approximately \$65.0 million and the currently estimated ownership percentages reflect this projection.
+In the event our net cash is below \$65.0 million, the exchange ratio will be adjusted such that the number of shares issued to Dianthus' pre-closing securityholders will be increased, and our stockholders will own a smaller percentage of the combined company following the merger.